Bioprocess

 - For most media compositions

-First pill-based optical sensor for online dissolved oxygen (DO) monitoring in shake flasks.
+First pill-based and nanoparticle optical sensor for online dissolved oxygen (DO) monitoring in shake flasks.

 The Dissolved Oxygen Sensor Pills and Nanoparticles facilitate simplified, automated, and online DO monitoring in shake flasks.
 Mount your shake flask on top of the Multiparameter Sensor and add the DO Pill or Nanoparticles into your culture to start monitoring.